Read about our update schedules here.

 - Metadata shows use of stable release mechanisms, such as:

--- Metadata organized into unlocked packages
+-- Metadata being organized into unlocked packages

--- DevOps Center is active and installed
+-- DevOps Center being active and installed

-- Deployment logs show no failed deployments within the available history
+- Deployment logs show no failed deployments within the available history.

-- Deployment history shows clear release cadences and fairly uniform deployment clusters within release windows
+- Deployment history shows clear release cadences and fairly uniform deployment clusters within release windows.

 In production: